DougReeder/elfland-glider/README.md

 Quests may be implicit in the arrangement of objects, or can be explicitly spelled out by text floating in nothing.
 Favor showing over telling, but a well-chosen sentence can be worth a dozen pictures.
+For example: “Collect all the stars and don't crash”.
 You can label landmarks, tools, and other plot elements, if needed, but avoid expository lumps.

 ## Theme